FoldiKrizsanIldiko/FunFlags/NewREADME.md

 <h3 align="center">Fun with Flags</h3>

   <p align="center">
     This is an educational game with the goal of learning the flags of all countries.
-You can achieve this by guessing which country a given flag belongs to.
+You can achieve this by guessing which country the given flag belongs to.
 You can choose between quiz mode, where suggestions are provided, or, if you are more experienced, you can play without any hints.
     <br />
     <a href="https://github.com/FoldiKrizsanIldiko/FunFlags"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://github.com/FoldiKrizsanIldiko/FunFlags">View Demo</a>
+    ide kellene egy youtoub video, ahol van egy regisztráció, és egy kicsi játék bemutató, csak pár másodperc...
 </div>